Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 While homepages have lots of information, landing pages direct traffic to a specific action.
 For instance, buying a product or using a sign-up form to join your email list.

 A powerful landing page is a helpful way to boost your online marketing campaigns and list growth.
-Yet, many site owners find it difficult to create high-converting landing pages without a developer.
+Yet, many site owners find it challenging to create high-converting landing pages without a developer.

-That’s why we recommend using a landing page builder like SeedProd to make the process much easier.
+We recommend using a landing page builder like SeedProd to make the process much easier, like this waitlist landing page.

 SeedProd is the best landing page builder for WordPress with coming soon and maintenance mode functionality.
 With its drag and drop visual builder, you can create any type of landing page with no coding required.